It’s just two months out, but the Saskatchewan Oil and Gas Show is still a go, despite concerns about the ongoing pandemic.

-Show chair Dan Cugnet said on March 30, “We’re meeting every week.
+Show chair Dan Cugnet said: “We’re meeting every week.
 We’ve submitted things to the city and to the provincial government.

 “We've got Brett Wilson and Brad Wall coming to speak on the Wednesday, the day of the awards.
 We've got Rex Murphy coming to speak on Thursday.
 These are all confirmed.”

-Two years ago, Rex Murphy (shown in photo above, by Greg Nikkel) spoke about how the oilpatch helped save the people of Newfoundland when that province was laid low by the collapse of the cod fishery.
+Two years ago, Rex Murphy spoke about how the oilpatch helped save the people of Newfoundland when that province was laid low by the collapse of the cod fishery.
 He also discussed the absolute necessity of the energy sector in our lives and nation.

-“Energy is thee essential commodity of all 21st century life,” he said at the time.
+“Energy is the essential commodity of all 21st century life,” he said at the time.
 The YouTube video of that speech has since been viewed 62,500 times.